 Alondra Montenegro and Dominik Radzik

 Triton College sophomores Alondra Montenegro (second from left) and Dominik Radzik (second from right) were among one of the few teams of community college students to present at the National Science Foundation’s Illinois Louis Stokes Alliance for Minority Participation (ILSAMP) Symposium in spring 2019.
-Presenters hailed mostly from area four-year colleges and universities, but that didn’t stop the judges from awarding the Triton team second prize overall for their chemistry research project entitled “The Perfect Finish”.
+Presenters hailed mostly from area four-year colleges and universities, but that didn’t stop the judges from awarding the Triton team second prize overall for their chemistry research project titled “The Perfect Finish”.

 With the mentoring of Triton Chemistry Department lead instructor Dr. Rudy Gostowksi (center), Dominick and Alondra researched the impact that light and other elements had on the degradation of various varnish finishes.